xtrnglc/01000396/PS7/Resources/Readme.txt

 11/17/15
 	Had to scrap a lot of things.
 Modified the world class to have two dictionaries that keep track of players and food respectively.
 Both use ID as keys.
 	Modified the onPaint method to have two different foreach loops iterating over the two dictionaries seperately.
+	Had to add a third callback method which updates the cubes into the dictionaries.
 	There is an small issue with the player cube where the cube is not exactly what is drawn by the onPaint method.
 There is a small border around the cube close to the top left that is part of the cube but is not filled in with color.
 	There is also a error where to get onPaint to start drawing and the game to correctly start, user must resize the form by dragging the right border to the right